TRAIL RUNNING

 After using Saucony all my life, I became increasingly annoyed about how little the shoes lasted on the trails.
 As a result, I explored six different shoes from five different brands this year.
 Here is my ranking of all the shoes I’ve tried in 2025, from bottom to top!

-I work with runners of all abilities, helping you take your potential to the next level, while enjoying your time on the trails in the process.
+I work with runners of all abilities, helping you take your potential to the next level, while enjoying your time on the trails (or roads!) in the process.

 I come from a decade of coaching experience, and two decades of running experience at the high-end of the sport.
 I’m a part-time professional trail runner for XACT Nutrition, competing in the top 1% globally.